GabeScott/standard-works-vault/General Conference/1982 October - How We Promote Activation.md

 # How We Promote Activation

-*By By Michael Nicholas - Beavercreek Ward, Dayton Ohio East Stake*
+By Michael Nicholas - *Beavercreek Ward, Dayton Ohio East Stake*

 *Given in the October session of the 1982 General Conference*